Professor Tara Page

 Staff details

-Tara Page is an artist-researcher teacher whose praxis explores the entanglements of making, learning and place-belonging underpinned with new materialist theories using embodied and material practice research methods.
-The importance of ‘where’ to who we are and how we are and how both the presence and absence of matter teaches us, where pedagogy is conceived as an open, continuously made and remade praxis that is embodied, placed, material, generative, emancipatory and enables social and educational change.
+I am a researcher, artist, pedagogue and Professor of Pedagogy and Praxis.
+I explore the praxis entanglements of making and learning underpinned with new materialist theories using empirical, embodied and material practice research methods and methodologies.
+I conceive pedagogy as an open, continuously made and remade praxis that is embodied, emplaced, material, generative, emancipatory, enabling social and educational change.

-Tara brings creative philosophy together with practice and theory advancing new ways of understanding the cultural politics of making, objects and events and how materials, processes, pedagogies and theory can enable the questioning and disruption of many forms of dominance that exist in our society.
+Through and with practice (artistic and pedagogic) research, I bring creative philosophy together with practice and theory, advancing new ways of understanding the cultural politics of making objects and events and how materials, processes, pedagogies and theory can enable the questioning and disruption of many forms of dominance that exist in our society.

 Academic qualifications